 - Dictionary. com | Meanings and Definitions of Words at . . .

-Dictionary com is the world’s leading online source for English definitions, synonyms, word origins and etymologies, audio pronunciations, example sentences, slang phrases, idioms, word games, legal and medical terms, Word of the Day and more
+About Dictionary com Dictionary com is the world’s leading online source for English definitions, synonyms, word origins, audio pronunciations, example sentences, slang phrases, idioms, word games, legal and medical terms, Word of the Day and more

-- Dilemma - definition of dilemma by The Free Dictionary
+- Man - definition of man by The Free Dictionary

-- Correct - definition of correct by The Free Dictionary
+- Thesaurus - definition of thesaurus by The Free Dictionary

 - Online Etymology Dictionary